metal-juse/metal-juse.github.io/wiki/design/config.md

 </div>
 ```

-At line 2, the **main** module is declared as `example@app`, and its value will be filtered by `tile@juse/ui` before being applied to the document body.
+At line 2, the **main** module is declared as `example@app`, and its value will be filtered by module `tile@juse/ui`.

 At line 5, file `config.properties` is sourced, and at line 6, property `property-1` is defined in the context initializer callback.

-At lines 10-13, properties are returned as part of context initializer value.
+At lines 9-12, properties are returned as part of context initializer value.

-At lines 20-23, property values are accessed in the **main** module and are later added to the document body.
+At lines 19-22, property values are accessed and applied in the **main** module.

 The code can be copy/pasted into a standalone html file and opened in a browser.
 It is also executed right here, and the **main** module value is: